Tushar4059x/Shiftora-website/content/blog/crm-automation-10x-sales-productivity.md

 ### Get More From Your CRM

-ScaletrailAI specializes in CRM automation that actually gets used:
+ShiftoraAI specializes in CRM automation that actually gets used:
 - Platform-agnostic expertise
 - Sales team consultation
 - Custom integration development